muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

      * 15/07: TR coup attempt
      * 17/08: TR announces interest in buying Russian S-400 defense system
      * 20/08: A wedding is bombed killing 54 civilians and injured 94 in the southeastern TR city of Gaziantep many of whom are Kurdish, Syria connected jihadis were suspected
      * 25/08: TR military offensive into northern Syria starts
+     * 04/11: Demirtas, a pro-Kurdish party leaders arrested in TR
      * 19/12: Russian Ambassador to TR assasinated
      * 22/12: Syria's government recaptures all of Aleppo city
    * 2017